We make allergy testing easy

 Adult & Pediatric Allergy Testing Services

-At Texan Allergy & Sinus Center, we have the ability to test and treat patients from adults to children as young as 4 months old, for up to 58 environmental and seasonal allergens.
+At Texan Allergy & Sinus Center, we have the ability to perform allergy testing on patients of all ages - from adults to children as young as 4 months old, for up to 58 environmental and seasonal allergens.
 Patients under 2 years will have a limited testing panel.

 Symptoms of environmental and seasonal allergies